askap-vast/vast-pipeline/docs/using/runconfig.md

 **`measurements.write_parquet_files`**
 Boolean.
 When `True` then two `parquet` format files are produced:

-* `measurements.parquet` - an parquet file containing all the measurements associated with the run.
+* `measurements.parquet` - an [Apache Parquet](https://parquet.apache.org/) file containing all the measurements associated with the run.
-* `measurement_pairs.parquet` -  an parquet file containing the measurement pairs information pre-merged with extra information from the measurements.
+* `measurement_pairs.parquet` -  an [Apache Parquet](https://parquet.apache.org/) file containing the measurement pairs information pre-merged with extra information from the measurements.
 Only output if `variability.pair_metrics` is also set to `True`.

 Producing these files for large runs (200+ images) is recommended for post-processing.
 Defaults to `False`.